Div99/XQL/README.md

 Official code base for **[Extreme Q-Learning: MaxEnt RL without Entropy](https://arxiv.org/abs/2301.02328)** by [Div Garg](https://divyanshgarg.com/)\*, [Joey Hejna](https://jhejna.github.io)\*, [Mattheiu Geist](https://scholar.google.com/citations?user=ectPLEUAAAAJ&hl=en), and [Stefano Ermon](https://cs.stanford.edu/~ermon/).
 (*Equal Contribution)

-**X-QL** is an novel simple algorithm for Q-learning that models the maximal soft-values without needing to sample from a policy.
+**X-QL** is an novel & simple algorithm for Q-learning that models the maximal soft-values without needing to sample from a policy.
+It directly estimates the optimal Bellman operator B* in continuous action spaces, successfully extending Q-iteration to continuous settings.

-It obtains state-of-art results on Offline RL benchmarks such as D4RL and can improve existing Online RL methods like SAC and TD3.
+It obtains state-of-art results on Offline RL benchmarks such as D4RL, and can improve existing Online RL methods like SAC and TD3.
 It combines Max Entropy, Conservative & Implicit RL in a single framework.
 # Introduction

 <a href="https://div99.github.io/XQL">